Donald Rumsfeld: Secretary of Defense (1975–1977)

 In October 1975, Ford reshuffled his cabinet in the Halloween Massacre.
 Various newspaper and magazine articles at the time identified Rumsfeld as having orchestrated these events.
 Ford named Rumsfeld to succeed Schlesinger as the 13th U.S. Secretary of Defense and George H. W. Bush to become Director of Central Intelligence.
 According to Bob Woodward's 2002 book Bush at War, a rivalry developed between the two men and "Bush senior was convinced that Rumsfeld was pushing him out to the CIA to end his political career."

 Rumsfeld's confirmation hearing as Secretary of Defense began on November 12, 1975.
 During the hearing, Rumsfeld was mostly asked about the administration's defense policy on the Cold War.
 Rumsfeld stated that the Soviet Union was a "clear and present danger," especially following the end of the Vietnam War, which Rumsfeld described as the USSR's chance to build up its domination.
-On November 17, 1975 Rumsfeld was confirmed as Secretary of Defense by a vote of 97–2.
-At the age of 43, Rumsfeld become the youngest person to serve as United States Secretary of Defense as of 2023.
+On November 17, 1975, Rumsfeld was confirmed as Secretary of Defense by a vote of 97–2.
+At the age of 43, Rumsfeld became the youngest person to serve as United States Secretary of Defense as of 2025.

 During his tenure as Secretary of Defense, Rumsfeld oversaw the transition to an all-volunteer military.
 He sought to reverse the gradual decline in the defense budget and to build up U.S. strategic and conventional forces, undermining Secretary of State Henry Kissinger at the SALT talks.
 He asserted, along with Team B (which he helped to set up), that trends in comparative U.S.-Soviet military strength had not favored the United States for 15 to 20 years and that, if continued, they "would have the effect of injecting a fundamental instability in the world".
 For this reason, he oversaw the development of cruise missiles, the B-1 bomber, and a major naval shipbuilding program.

+Rumsfeld made some changes at the Pentagon, including appointing a second deputy secretary of defense (a position created in 1972 but, before Robert Ellsworth, never filled before) and combining certain offices.
+More than his predecessors, Rumsfeld frequently traveled both within the U.S. and internationally, acting as a key representative for the Defense Department, focusing on the politics of his defense role, to fulfill an imperative goal of budget increase, in order to maintain strategic parity with the Soviet Union.

-Rumsfeld, who previously was assigned to the House Committee on Science and Astronautics, emphasized the importance of the next stage of the space program following the successful moon landing in 1969.
+Rumsfeld, who previously was assigned to the House Committee on Science and Astronautics, emphasized the importance of the next stage of the space program following the successful Moon landing in 1969.
 While serving as Secretary of Defense, Rumsfeld organized a joint-cooperation between the Department of Defense and NASA to develop Skylab.
 Another result of the cooperation was the Space Shuttle program.

-During Rumsfeld tenure as Secretary of Defense, Rumsfeld also urged President Ford for the need of support and supplies for the Indonesian government in their effort to counter the communist insurgency in East Timor, in the wake of Communist Insurgency following East Timor independence from Portuguese.
-As a result the Ford Administration agreed to help Indonesian Government under President Soeharto in their counterinsurgency effort to topple the communist back insurgency in East Timor which resulted in Indonesian Invasion of East Timor in December 1975.